amberjungminlee/azure-multitenant-architecture-terraform/docs/decisions.md

  3. Set prevent_destroy flag on the majority of resources
  4. Set backend to store statefiles in Azure instead of local
  5. Configure the routes for the routing table
+ 6. Didn't completely set up an application for testing yet

 Appendix: How AI was Used
 Appendix: Challenges